ju4niko/macOSarmGuide/readme.md

 $ arch --arm64e brew install telnet

-- Finally in order to be able to use "readelf" in macOS, use "dwarfdump" instead in your Makefiles, probably you'll need to "brew" it:
+- Now in order to be able to use "readelf" in macOS, use "dwarfdump" instead in your Makefiles, probably you'll need to "brew" it:

 $ arch --arm64e brew install binutils

+- Next step is to setup a debugging environment with gdb-like interface, on Apple silicon Macs we'll use lldb insted, so first things first, lets port-install lldb:

+$ sudo port install lldb-8.0

+once lldb is installed we can attach to a qemu-arm-system proccess running our ARM programms similar way gdb does, so in one terminal start qemu using -s and -S switches in order to begin emulation stopped and for listen on TCP port 1234 for incomming lldb connection:

+$ qemu-arm-system <all your config stuff here> -s -S

+Then in another terminal fire up lldb:

+$ lldb
+(lldb) gdb-remote <ip-address>:<port>

+where <ip-address> in our case will be "localhost" and <port> 1234

+now you can use command-line-like gdb standard interface or use curses-based-built-in GUI for lldb

+(lldb) gui

-keep reading next section to test for successful install
+help for this GUI is self explanatory keep reading next section to test for successful install

 Second case, VM with UBUNTU 22.04-LTS aArch64